Caodaism: The Executive Body (Cửu Trùng Đài)

-The Legislative Body (Hiệp Thiên Đài)
+Palace Uniting Heaven and Earth (Hiệp Thiên Đài)

 This Body has the duty of communicating with Divine Beings, to preserve the religious laws and listen to the complaints of the unhappy.
-It is headed by the Hộ Pháp (protector of laws and justice), and assisted by the Thượng Phẩm (Director of religious affairs) and Thượng Sanh (Director of secular affairs).
+It is headed by the Hộ Pháp (Defender of the Dharma,protector of laws and justice), and assisted by the Thượng Phẩm (Director of religious affairs) and Thượng Sanh (Director of secular affairs).